michaelruocco/json-adapter/README.md

 ## Cleaning up the code

-Additionally you can run a small set of code cleaning rules that will clean up things like spacing and other minor elements by running
+You can also run a small set of code cleaning rules that will clean up things like spacing and other minor elements by running

 ```